 Gather three numbers:

-- Total marketing spend — by channel or in aggregate.
+- Total marketing spend, by channel or in aggregate.
 Include media spend, agency fees, and software costs.
-Optionally include staff time (see the note on salaries below).
+Optionally fold in staff time (see the note on salaries below).

 Step 1: Choose Your Attribution Model

-Before calculating revenue attributed to marketing, you need to decide which channel or touchpoint gets credit for each conversion.
-The four common models are:
+Before you can calculate revenue attributed to marketing, decide which channel or touchpoint gets credit for each conversion.
+Four models come up most often:

 | Model | How credit is assigned | Best for |